 The short answer is yes.
 This is not a problem that can be solved by reaching for the can of roach spray you keep under the kitchen sink.

 Even professional pest control companies generally expect at least two treatments to completely get rid of the bed bugs from your home.
 Why are bed bugs so hard to get rid of?
-There are several reasons that the bed bugs are notoriously hard to eliminate.
+There are several reasons that bed bugs are notoriously hard to eliminate.

 Bed Bugs Multiply Quickly – Another factor making it hard to get rid of bed bugs is how quickly they multiply.
-The number of eggs a female bed bug will lay in her lifetime depends upon her access to blood meals.
+The number of eggs a female bed bug will lay in her life depends upon her access to blood meals.
 The average lifespan of a bed bug is about one year.
 Bed bugs usually feed every 3-7 days if a meal is available.
 One female can lay about 113 eggs in her lifetime.
-Under optimal conditions, a present host and comfortable air-conditioned temperature, bed bug populations can double every 16 days.
+Under optimal conditions, a present host, and comfortable air-conditioned temperature, bed bug populations can double every 16 days.

 Bed Bug Behavior – The activity, habits, and behavior intrinsic to bed bugs make them hard to get rid of.
 Bed bugs have a secretive lifestyle; they are active at night and congregate together in small cracks and crevices during the day.
 Their flat bodies enable them to fit into a crevice no wider than a toothpick.
-They prefer to stay close to their next meal (your bed or sofa) and often gather in the tufts and folds of mattresses, box springs, bed frames, headboards and side tables.
+They prefer to stay close to their next meal (your bed or sofa) and often gather in the tufts and folds of mattresses, box springs, bed frames, headboards, and side tables.
 They are also often found behind wall plates and baseboards.
 Bed bugs do not have a central “nest” like ants or termites.
 They are prone to wandering.
 If a single pregnant female remains after a bed bug treatment the infestation process can begin again.
 Bed bug behavior coupled with their life cycle makes them a very hard pest to get rid of.

 The current bed bug outbreak in the United States began in the 1990s.
 It is not yet ingrained in our culture to be vigilant when staying at hotels or vacation rentals, or thoroughly inspecting used furniture that you bring home.

-One night stay in an infested room is enough to bring bed bugs home with you in your bags.
+One night’s stay in an infested room is enough to bring bed bugs home with you in your bags.
 Once introduced, it often takes several months to realize the itchy welts on your skin are from bed bugs.

-They hide during the day, and the bite itself is actually painless.
+They hide during the day, and the bite itself is painless.
 An introduction quickly becomes an infestation.
 Resistance to chemical treatments, their cryptic lifestyle, and rapid rate of reproduction combine to create a situation where bed bugs are hard to get rid of.

 How Long Does It Take to Get Rid of Bed Bugs?